Frequently Asked Questions

 Can a grant be reapplied for the next calendar year?

-An organization can only apply once a year for a grant (small or large).
+An organization can only apply once a year for a grant.
 You may reapply for a denied grant the next year, but the original denial will likely prevail.
-Funded small grants can be reapplied for the next year.
 Our only restriction for application frequency is that an organization may only apply once a year regardless of what occurred in the previous year.

 Will there be changes to your process next year?